Sp Greaney is a writer whose pieces focus on topics relating to animals, food, education and gardening.

 What Is a Wire Frame Carrier?

-The wire frame cat carrier is designed to be opened and closed from the top.
-This type of carrier allows your cat to see everything that is happening around them.
+This type of cat carrier is designed to be opened and closed from the top.
+The wire carrier also allows your cat to see everything within range around them.

-At first, you might think that this is fantastic.
-But what happens if your cat doesn’t like new environments and gets anxious when it is going to the veterinarian?
+At first glance, this might seem like a fantastic idea.
+But what happens if you have a nervous cat that doesn’t like new environments or a cat that gets anxious when when they leave the house to go the veterinarian?
 What if the cat you’ve rescued is a traumatized cat and one of the things they constantly do is hide from you when you try to bring them to the veterinarian?
 What if your cat gets scared or nervous when travelling by car and it constantly pees because of it?
 What happens if your cat hates to go outside and see other people or animals?

 The easy access and enhanced visibility for your cat are reasons why, on first glance, this looks like a great cat carrier.
 And it is a great carrier for some!
 It is used by many pet owners who swear it’s the best one for them and their cat.
 You will also see a lot of rescue centres using it because of the easy ability to open and close it from the top.
 The major benefit of this type of cat carrier is that the opening is on the top so it is supposed to be easier to get your cat into it.